Tennis-Medvedev into last eight for first time after Lehecka retires injured | Sports-Games

 Tennis-Medvedev into last eight for first time after Lehecka retires injured

-"He has a lot of Grand Slams ahead of him."
-Wimbledon has been Medvedev's least successful Grand Slam tournament.
+"It's my fifth Wimbledon and I was not very successful but I've never lost on Court One so I feel sorry that I probably for the quarters am going to play on Centre Court," the genial Medvedev said.
+"I'm like, can I just continue here?

-Russian third seed Daniil Medvedev reached the Wimbledon quarter-finals for the first time on Monday when his fourth-round opponent Jiri Lehecka retired injured after losing the first two sets 6-4 6-2.
+Third seed Daniil Medvedev reached the Wimbledon quarter-finals for the first time on Monday when his fourth-round opponent Jiri Lehecka retired injured after losing the first two sets 6-4 6-2.
+Medvedev, a former U.S. Open champion, has played four Grand Slam finals but has always struggled at Wimbledon.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)